abhishek-jana/iNeuron-Assignment/README.md

 # iNeuron-Assignment
 Solution to iNeuron assignments

-These are my own solutions and I do not recommend coping the solutions as it violates the iNeurons guideline.
-I will not be responsible for any your actions.
+These are my own solutions and I do not recommend coping the solutions as it violates the iNeuron's guideline.
+I will not be responsible for any of your actions.